pocin/kbc-mailchimp-writer/README.md

 2. Updating details of existing mailing lists

+3. Adding merge tags to existing or newly created mailing lists

-3. Adding and editing email addresses in mailing lists
+4. Adding and editing email addresses in mailing lists

 **The tables you provide determine the writer's behavior**.
 See below for the actual table structures, [See here for actual examples](templates).